 Local authorities in Wales prepare their accounting statements in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
-This code is based on International Financial Reporting Standards.
-On 29 September 2017 I issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Council's, the Group's and the Pension Fund's financial position and transactions.
-My report is contained within the Statement of Accounts.
-The key matters arising from the accounts audit were reported to members of the Audit Committee and the Council in my Audit of Financial Statements report on the 18 and 28 September 2017 respectively.
+This Code is based on International Financial Reporting Standards.
+On 26 September 2017, I issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Council's financial position and transactions.
+I issued a certificate confirming that the audit of the accounts had been completed on the same date.
+My report and certificate is contained within the Statement of Accounts.